-722 1.7 Fully Understanding the Top Quark
+3.7 Fully Understanding the Top Quark

 The top quark is the heaviest quark and, indeed, the heaviest elementary particle known today.
-Its large mass give it the strongest coupling to the Higgs boson and to other possible particles of the Higgs sector.
+Its large mass gives it the strongest coupling to the Higgs boson and to other possible particles of the Higgs sector.
 The mass of the top quark seems to be anomalously large-though it is sometime argued that it is the masses of all other quarks and leptons that are anomalously small.
 For all of these reasons, the top quark merits thorough experimental investigation.

 The Tevatron experiments that discovered the top quark produced, in all, about 100,000 of these particles.
 The LHC experiments have already produced 10 million and aim for many billions of top quarks by the end of the HL-LHC.
 Future lepton colliders will bring new precision tools to the study of the top quark.
 In this section, we will discuss what can be learned from these observations.
-More details on all of these topics can be found in the working group report [40].
+More details on all of these topics can be found in the working group report [39].

-734 1.7.1 Top quark mass
+3.7.1 Top quark mass

-Like α_s discussed in the previous section, the top quark mass is a crucial input parameter for many SM 735 predictions.
-It is already the most accurately known quark mass; a 2 GeV uncertainty on this quantity 736 corresponds to a measurement with 1% precision.
-An accurate top quark mass is needed for precision 737 electroweak fits, with an error of 600 MeV on the top quark mass yielding, for example, an error of 5 MeV 738 in M_W .
-The top quark mass is also an important input to the question of ultimate vacuum stability in the 739 SM [41].
-Figure 1-7 shows the suspiciously marginal position of the measured Higgs boson mass and that 740 of the top quark.
-Clearly more precision on the latter would help to elucidate whether this is another hint 741 of strange behavior in the Higgs sector.
-742
+Like $\alpha_s$ discussed in the Section 3.6.2, the top quark mass is a crucial input parameter for many SM predictions.
+It is already the most accurately known quark mass; a 2 GeV uncertainty on this quantity corresponds to a measurement with 1% precision.
+An accurate top quark mass is needed for precision electroweak fits, with an error of 600 MeV on the top quark mass yielding, for example, an error of 5 MeV in $M_W$ .
+The top quark mass is also an important input to the question of ultimate vacuum stability in the SM [40].
+Figure 3-4 shows that the measured masses of the Higgs boson and the top quark seem to place the vacuum of the SM is on the very margin of stability.
+More precision, especially on $m_t$ , might indicate whether this is an accident or a hint concerning the parameters of the Higgs sector.